Choosing the best electronic signature solution for your business isn’t an easy task, especially since there are so many options to choose from.

 However, there are slight differences in how these software look and feel.

-Upon using DocHub for a while, you’ll notice that it looks much like a regular PDF viewer – everything is white, the toolbar is at the top, and you have the standard page viewer on the left.
+Upon using DocHub for a while, you’ll notice that it looks similar to a regular PDF viewer – everything is white, the toolbar is at the top, and you have the standard page viewer on the left.
 The tool is definitely simple but also a little bland.

 03. The eSignature process

-Sending a document with DocuSign takes around 3-4 steps.
+Sending a document with DocuSign takes three or four steps.